vvulfpak/Zuk-Timer/README.md

 # Zuk Timer

-Zuk timer to keep track of the time until the next set spawns.⋅⋅ Initially made for Adwaam when he was going for his first 1 def cape.
+Zuk timer to keep track of the time until the next set spawns.
+Initially made for Adwaam when he was going for his first 1 def cape.

 ## Keybinds